AshokGfsd/DAY03/README.md

 [_**Print all countries names, regions, sub-region and populations**_](./print%20all%20countries%20names,%20regions,%20sub-region%20and%20populations/)
+- I create a HTML file and added javascript file for this question.
+And file name: _**script.js**_
+- This script.js added all code's to get the all countries names, regions, sub-region and populations

+## _**Procedure**_
-- [click](https://github.com/AshokGfsd/DAY03/archive/refs/heads/main.zip) to donload a zip file
+- [click](https://github.com/AshokGfsd/DAY03/archive/refs/heads/main.zip) to download a zip file
 - Extract this file
 - And open _**print all countries names, regions, sub-region and populations**_ this file
 - And right click the index file and openwith google chrome